-In 1748 permission to resettle was granted, with the first requirement being construction of a mission.
+In 1748 permission to resettle near the site of their old pueblo was granted, with the first requirement being construction of a new mission.
 However, that effort was thwarted by Spanish settlers conscripting the Sandias to perform other work on their privately-owned farms.

 On May 24, 1762, Governor Tomas Cachupin ordered the Pueblo of Sandia to be completely rebuilt and that no Indians were to be worked as laborers for Spanish farmers until the pueblo and church were completely reconstructed.
 Then the Sandias were allowed to reoccupy their pueblo to create a better "buffer" against the Navajo, Apache, Kiowa and Comanche who enjoyed raiding the village of Albuquerque.

 In 1775, Sandia, acting as that buffer, lost 30 people in an attack by the Comanche.
 The Comanche also attacked Santa Fe in force that year.
 Those events caused Governor Juan Bautista de Anza to lead Spanish militia into Colorado and engage with the Comanche there.
 The Battle of Cuerno Verde ended with most of the Comanche command structure dead and the power of the Comanche severely reduced.
 However, between the Navajo, Apache and small bands of Comanche and Kiowa, Sandia was constantly being raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area.